 About Dominique Jacqueline Mann

-But above all, Dominique is a proud daughter / granddaughter of diverse family who have been schoolteachers, civil rights workers, social workers, community organizers, sharecroppers, postal workers, veterans, and more—a legacy of resilient people.
+But above all, Dominique is a proud daughter and granddaughter of diverse family who have been schoolteachers, civil rights workers, social workers, community organizers, sharecroppers, postal workers, veterans, and more—a legacy of resilient people.
 And she's an advocate for belonging at heart.